 Hi there!
 Thank you for taking the time to visit my professional website.
 I’m Stormy!
 Yes, that is my real name.
 Sadly, I hate storms.
 As you can see already, this page will be slightly less formal, but I wanted to share a bit more about what I do and my personality.

 My passion for sports can be traced to my upbringing.
-My dad was on the 40-man roster for the St. Louis Cardinals back in the day and my mom was an elite gymnast turned coach.
+My dad was on the 40-man roster for the St. Louis Cardinals back in the day and my mom was an elite gymnast turned coach here in Henderson.
 I was raised playing and watching every sport in the book, from basketball to bowling.
 (Side note: I’m not as skilled on the lanes as I once was, but I did roll my first 200 as a 9-year-old.)
 Even in elementary school on the playground, I was the frequent pick for “all-time QB” at recess because I had such a good spiral.

 While I may not be the star athlete of my parents’ dreams, I have the pleasure of talking about the sports we all love for a living.